Table of contents

 It’s easier than it sounds!
 Think about sneak peek of your newest product or service, exclusive content developed especially for influencers to share, a free demo of your product or service or personalised gift.

 That will not only make feel appreciated and aware of your newest merchandise.
-Moreover, you can ask them for feedback.
+Moreover, you can ask your influencers for feedback.
 That way, before you release a new product, you will be able to make it even better.

 4. Be part of the conversation

 There are two types of marketing metrics that are super important – paid and organic traffic.
 You can cooperate with influencers on a business level, but you can also become one of the interlocutors during the influencer marketing campaign.

 The point is to develop a reputation in your industry.
-Produce valuable content for your blog or execute an Instagram campaign that will get the industry talking.
+Produce valuable content for your blog or execute an Instagram influencer campaign that will get the industry talking.
 Share your opinion on topics trending in your industry.

 Wendy’s is well known for its unconventional approach to the customer experience on Twitter.
 That’s a very risky strategy so I won’t recommend it.
 But a well thought out brand personality will help you get some organic traction with influencers.